tweag/cybersourcery_testing/README.md

 ### Start the proxy server

-The gem comes with a rake task for starting the proxy server, which is exported to your Rails project:
+The gem comes with a rake task for starting the proxy server, which is exported for use in your Rails project:

 ```console
 rake cybersourcery:proxy